GreeningLab/GNA5031_applied3/README.md

 **Note** : This is on your local PC (i.e. not with virtual machine)

+**OBJECTIVES: Learn to visualize files generated in each step of phylogenetic reconstruction, while facilitate understanding of the entire session.**

 ### 4.1 Prepare local copy of data.

 Press **Download ZIP** under **Code** from the following page: https://github.com/GreeningLab/GNA5031_applied3.git Decompress

 Install **Seaview** for sequence and alignment visualisation: https://doua.prabi.fr/software/seaview

 Install **Sublime Text 2** for working with text: https://www.sublimetext.com/2

 **Note**: Not restricted to a single text editor; if you have BBEdit from session, feel free to use it.

 ### 4.2 Visualize sequence data using Seaview
 Under filder data_pregenerated: